ultimate271/notes/sanderson/mistbornTFE06.02.md

 Lord Ruler!
 But . . .
 I saw him.
 He was a young man.

+#### The old man requests the Inquisitor to kill her, but the inquisitor wishes to capture her instead
 “Kill her,” the old man said, waving his hand.

 “My lord,” the Inquisitor said.
 “This child is . . . of special interest.
 Might